jame-earnin/debugging-react-cat-expense-interview/README.md

 ## Challenge 2
 Run `yarn dev`, open http://localhost:5173/

 The counter logic seems to be wrong.
 It should plus 1 per 1 second.
-Fixed it.
+Fix it.

 When the cat expense dialog is open, you can see that the cat fact is fetched multiple times.